 Description

-House, constructed in the C18, converted to commercial use at ground-floor level by the 1840s.
+8 Gun Street is an 18th-century house that was converted for commercial use at the ground-floor level by the 1840s.

-MATERIALS: the principal, north elevation is faced in silver grey-brick laid in header bond with red-brick dressings, while the rear elevation is of red brick in Flemish bond.
-The roof covering is slate, and there is a modern, timber and glass shopfront to the north elevation.
+The principal north elevation is faced in silver grey-brick laid in header bond, with red-brick dressings, while the rear elevation is constructed of red brick in Flemish bond.
+The roof is covered with slate, and there is a modern timber and glass shopfront on the north elevation.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.